chigozienri/VQGAN-CLIP-animations/README.md

 <h2>Donation Link</h2>

 If you want, you can donate to support me at <a href="https://ko-fi.com/chigozie">ko-fi</a>.
-No pressure (but I'd love to know if you create a squillion-dollar NFT, or just had fun!).
+No pressure (but I'd love to know if you create cool art, or just had fun!).

 <a href='https://ko-fi.com/chigozie' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://cdn.ko-fi.com/cdn/kofi2.png?v=3' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>